denten-books/plain-text/1-chapter.md

 umbrella.

 ## 1.5 Rise of Simulated Text

+Where the history the telegraph and the moveable type

 I propose we keep the following three appliances at hand: Goldberg's Controller, the IBM MT/ST, and Engelbart's Time Fob.